vistorian/vistorian.github.io/courses.md

     * _Different types of nodes_.
 * **Software requirements:**
     * No specific visualization software needs to be installed for this course.
-    * You need a webbrowser.
+    * You need a web browser.
 Note that none of your data will be transmitted to any of our servers.
 Your data stays locally in your browser.
     * You also need software that allows you to edit tables such as Excel or spreadsheets in Google Drive.

 ## Key Information: